NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 > Then Zedekiah the son of Chenaanah came near and struck Micaiah on the cheek and said, “Which way did the Spirit of the LORD go from me to speak to you?”

 This scripture reveals that the Holy Spirit speaks.
 Being able to independently communicate with other persons is a aign of personhood.
-This proves the personhood of the Holy Spirit. [^spiritperson]
+This proves the personhood of the Holy Spirit.

-[^spiritperson]: These scriptures show the personhood of the Holy Spirit.

 ## Nehemiah 9:5